Parallel-news/permacast-cli/README.md

 ```

 To know how to retrieve your `pid` (podcast ID) from the Permacast FE, check this [image](https://github.com/Parallel-news/permacast-docs/blob/main/img/fid-pid.png).

+***N.B: `--onchain-eval`  is an optional argument that if passed, it evaluates the podcast's factory contract from Arweave (slow to very slow) instead of fetching the factory's state from Permacast cache.***

 ### 4- View account stats